-The purpose of having the advising faculty meet together to discuss all the students is to ensure uniformity and consistency in evaluating across all the different areas, by all the different advisors, throughout the years of the PhD program in CSD as it inevitably changes.
+The purpose of having the advising faculty meet together to discuss all the students is to ensure uniformity and consistency in evaluating students across all the different areas, by all the different advisors, and throughout the years of the PhD program in CSD as it inevitably changes.

-The meeting consists of two parts, one in which subsets of the faculty from different research areas (Artificial Intelligence, Computer Systems, Programming Languages, Software Systems, and Theory) meet, and the other in which the all advising faculty meet.
+The meeting consists of two parts, one in which subsets of the faculty meet according to research area, and the other in which the all advising faculty meet together.